What is an Honorarium?

 - Since it is considered a form of self-employment income, an honorarium is subject to taxation, according to the state and federal laws.

-- Form 1040 is used to report an honorarium for income tax and is only taxable if the incentive is $600 or more.
+- Form 1040 is used to report an honorarium for income tax and is reported as self-employment income by the IRS and taxed accordingly.

 How an Honorarium Works